Facilities Management is committed to creating, sustaining, and celebrating a green campus through the following initiatives.

 FM continually develops and updates University design standards with sustainable and energy-saving features.
-Five Pitt construction projects have received Leadership in Energy and Environmental Design (LEED) Gold certification by the U.S. Green Building Council, and the University is pursuing LEED certification for nine current projects.
+Five Pitt construction projects have received Leadership in Energy and Environmental Design (LEED) Gold certification by the U.S. Green Building Council, and the University is pursuing LEED certification for three projects.

 Standard energy-efficient lighting is required, and no new incandescent lighting may be installed unless required for research.
 Occupancy sensors are installed in many areas to turn off lights when the space is not in use, and Pitt's building-automation system controls space temperatures in accordance with occupancy schedules.

 Carpet installations must include a minimum of 25 percent recycled content, and most paints and adhesives contain no, or very low levels of, volatile organic compounds (VOCs).
 Low-flow plumbing fixtures are installed to reduce water use on campus, and most new laboratories are equipped with energy-saving heat-recovery systems.
 Pitt construction follows a "salvage and reuse" strategy to minimize waste, recycling as much as 97 percent of construction debris.